 7) One parent’s hostility might disrupt the other parent’s ability to maintain a positive relationship with his or her children.
 The father-child relationship appears to be especially vulnerable to parental hostility.

 8) Stress is ubiquitous and reflected in many different contexts that can affect the quality of parent-child relationships.
-In particular, stress-effects associated with parenting (challenging child behavior and parenting tasks) may be greater than the effects of general life stress on families).
+In particular, stress-effects associated with parenting (challenging child behavior and parenting tasks) may be greater than the effects of general life stress on families.

 9) Maternal social factors and infant temperament can significantly influence the development of infant neurobiology.
 Maternal social factors may either promote or strain parent-infant adaptation over time.
 Prenatal psychosocial stressors significantly affect infant health and development.
 Prenatal maternal depression and lack of social support predicted higher cortisol among infants with more temperamental negativity.
 In addition, mothers with negatively temperamental infants were more likely to show maternal distress and less social support from prenatal to 12 weeks postpartum.

 10) Father-son relationship is the most susceptible to crossover effects of parental hostility (affected by hostility from the other parent), while the father-daughter relationship seems to be more protected in the early years.
-Journal of Child and Family Studies.
-July, 2014.

-Here’s Whitney Houston’s 5 tips for parenting which is The Greatest Love of All:
+Here are Whitney Houston’s five tips for parenting, which is "The Greatest Love of All."

-1) I believe the children are our future
+1) I believe the children are our future.

-2) Teach them well and let them lead the way
+2) Teach them well and let them lead the way.

-3) Show them all the beauty they possess inside
+3) Show them all the beauty they possess inside.

-4) Give them a sense of pride to make it easier
+4) Give them a sense of pride to make it easier.

-5) Let the children's laughter remind us how we used to be
+5) Let the children's laughter remind us how we used to be.

 Dr. Crnic’s extensive work has formed the foundation for this line of parent-child research.
-He will be stepping down as Chairman of the Psychology Department at Arizona State University within the at the end of this year and most likely retiring shortly thereafter.
+He will be stepping down as Chairman of the Psychology Department at Arizona State University at the end of this year and most likely retiring shortly thereafter.
 When asked how he will feel not being involved in psychology research, Dr. Crnic told me that even in retirement, he will continue to play a role and be involved in research activities as a professor emeritus.

 Why has he spent his career studying the parent-child relationship?
 “Attempting to understand the nature and course of parent-child relationships is endlessly fascinating and endlessly challenging.
 This is all the more true when situations conspire to create unforeseen risks within families that demand whole new approaches to parenting processes.
 In our work, it’s all about understanding the mechanism of effect or the processes through which relationships develop.”